Aqendo/xkcd-parser/README.md

 # XKCD Parser
-A program that parses all comics' json from [xkcd.com](https://xkcd.com)
+A library/cli tool to parse all comics' json from [xkcd.com](https://xkcd.com)

 ## Download dump
 https://aqendo.github.io/xkcd-parser/parsed.json
 ## Automatic deployment
-You can generate JSON dump by yourself and you can download `parsed.json` file from `gh_pages` repo or directly from [Github Pages Link](https://aqendo.github.io/xkcd-parser/parsed.json).
+You can generate JSON dump by yourself and you can download `parsed.json` file from `gh_pages` repo or directly from [Github Pages Link]
+(https://aqendo.github.io/xkcd-parser/parsed.json).
 This repository has CI/CD configured to automatically update that file periodically.
-## Help message
+## CLI Tool Usage
 ```
-usage: ./parser.py parsed.json
+usage: xkcd_parser [-h] json_file

-A program to parse all comics' JSON from XKCD.COM
+A library/cli tool to parse all comics' json from xkcd.com

 positional arguments:
   json_file   The JSON file of already scraped comics' info.
 If exists, will be updated with new comics (if any)